Esteemed REE Industry Veteran Constantine Karayannopoulos to Keynote G&W and Miller Thomson Rare-Earth Elements and Critical Materials Supply Chains Seminar 2020

 Other confirmed speakers for the event include representatives from:

-The event will be chaired by G&W’s Managing Director, Ty Dinwoodie, and Miller Thomson Partner and Head of Mining, Geoff Clarke, and will held under the Chatham House Rule.
+The event will be chaired by G&W’s Managing Director, Ty Dinwoodie, and Miller Thomson Partner and Leader of the firm’s Mining Practice, Geoff Clarke, and will held under the Chatham House Rule.
 No recording of presenters will be permitted.

 For more information or to register, please click here or telephone +1 416-915-3150.